apirak/admincorner/README.md

 ### Running Tests

-- To run the test suite: `bundle exec rspec` (or your specific test commands).
+- To run the test suite: `bundle exec guard` (or your specific test commands).

 ### Additional Services